Dosugamea/CFS/README.md

-# Programmed Live!
-Server
+# Custom Festival Server

-Online since 2014/9/15, the two-year-old infamous SIF private server PLS (aka LLSP), now becomes open source!

 Try out our public server at `www.plserver.xyz`

-**REQUIRE LLSIF Japanese 5.0 Client, with XMS disabled** (No we will never provide or tell how to make one).
+**REQUIRE LLSIF Japanese 5.0.2 Client, with public key modified** (No we will never provide or tell how to make one).

-Client version under 5.0 as well as other regions' client is NO LONGER supported.
+Client version under 5.0.2 as well as other regions' client is NO LONGER supported.

-(Note that most code of PLS is written when I just started to learn PHP, so those "legacy" code is completely in a mess...)

 #Requirements